xenoscopic/xeno/README.md

 TODO List
 ---------
+- Add exclude/include options to `xeno edit`
+- Add option to use xeno-sync as a normal subcommand to flush out a local working copy
 - Replace local polling with `watchdog` or a similar file-monitoring library
-- Add exclude/include options to `xeno edit`
 - Cross-platform support
 - Fix all code TODOs and HACKs